mozilla/web-lit-core/_articles/Web-Detective.md

 - "Description"
 - "Earning Digital Badges"
 - "Introduction"
-- "Content Generation/Storytelling"
+- "Co-create a list of rules/criteria"
-- "Get Tagging!"
+- "Research and evaluate evidence"
-- "Go Online!"
+- "Take your detecting skills into the wild"
 - "Learning Experience Reflection"
 ---